tum-gis/sddi-security-federation-framework/Google IdP/README.md

-# How to install and setup SimpleSAMLphp server for Google IdP
+# Install and set up SimpleSAMLphp server for Google IdP

 ***All instructions and commands given in this documentation should be executed in CentOS 7.***